Lake City Truck Maintenance Safety Regulations Attorney

 The rules set forth by the FMCSA also require truck drivers, as well as truck owners, to keep full records pertaining to any inspection, maintenance, or repairs.
 These records are often integral when determining the cause of a crash, but they are also not easy for accident victims to obtain.
 A Lake City truck maintenance safety regulations lawyer can subpoena these records to determine if the truck involved in a crash was properly maintained.
 If the records show improper maintenance, the trucking company could be held liable.

 Trucking companies and truck owners must keep maintenance records for a period of one year if they are still using the vehicle.
 If they transfer or sell the truck to another party, they must still keep maintenance records for a minimum of six months.
 Violating these records can also mean the trucking company or owner is liable for an accident.

 Any time a tractor-trailer is improperly maintained, it can result in a serious crash.
 Still, there are some maintenance issues that are more likely to cause an accident than others.
 These include:

 - Trailer hitch issues

 - Faulty or failed brakes

 It is very difficult for accident victims to know when improper maintenance caused a crash.
 This is just one reason it is so important to work with a lawyer that can identify the cause of the crash, and determine who is liable.

-At Meldon Law, our Lake City truck maintenance safety regulations lawyer knows how devastating a commercial truck accident is, and is committed to helping individuals make things right.
+At Meldon Law, our Lake City truck maintenance safety regulations attorney knows how devastating a commercial truck accident is, and is committed to helping individuals make things right.
 If you or someone you love has been hurt, call us today at 800-373-8000 or contact us online to schedule a free consultation.